 This bias against unapologetically African hairstyles is beginning to change, as there is definitely an upsurge of natural hair appreciation by means of social media in particular.

-We can also thank the likes of Nomzamo Mbatha, Pearl Thusi, Nomalanga Shozi and Amandla Stenberg for proudly wearing their African locks on international platforms that were previously not so accepting.
+We can also thank the likes of Nomzamo Mbatha, Pearl Thusi and Amandla Stenberg (just to name a few) for proudly wearing their glorious manes on international platforms which were previously not so accepting.